WHAT ABOUT PAINT COLORS FOR YOUR HOUSE?

 Because this color wheel example displays only primary colors, the Soroco & the resulting Ben Moore choices are quite a bit different from the wheel.
 While Ben does offer some clear, primary hues, the historic (Soroco) sample tends more tertiary, a la the smaller, more earthy A&C range.

-NEUTRAL PAINT COLORS FOR YOUR HOUSE
+NEUTRAL PAINT COLORS FOR YOUR BUNGALOW

 Always sophisticated, this palette is simple but can still surprise as strongly as most any combination of colors.
 (Notice I said most.
 I’ve seen some poor bungalows I can describe only as Key West inspired.
 We’re talkin’ strong!
 I prefer the lime to be in the pie.)
+I did not choose to employ the black in the Ben Moore palette.
+I prefer the little bit softer dark, dark brown.

 THE GREAT DIVIDE